Trevor Story Preview, Player Props: Red Sox vs. Astros

-The Boston Red Sox and Trevor Story, who went 2-for-5 with a double and an RBI last time out, battle J.P.
-France and the Houston Astros at Minute Maid Park, Thursday at 2:10 PM ET.
+After going 0-for-4 in his most recent game, Trevor Story and the Boston Red Sox face the Houston Astros (who will start Cristian Javier) at 7:10 PM ET on Monday.

-He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Astros.
+He had a hitless showing in his last game (0-for-4) against the Dodgers.

 Trevor Story Game Info & Props vs. the Astros